jspopisno1/Beard/README.md

 # Beard.js -- Javascript Template Engine Management

+** NOTE: the readme file need an update later **

-> Currently beard can work with Mustache, Yajet, jQote, doT
+> Currently beard has its own template engine and can work with Mustache, Yajet, jQote, doT

 Well, beard.js can help saving your time managing templates.